 The introduction of Council Tax brought with it the requirement to share any surplus or deficit (in proportion to precepts) as estimated at 15 January between the major preceptors and the billing authority.
-The estimated surplus for 2014-15 to be distributed during 2015-16 was \pounds 0.594m.
-The actual surplus on the Council Tax Collection Fund at year end (£1.561m) represents partly an increase in the resources attributable to the Authority, and partly amounts due to major preceptors.
-In order to comply with the Code of Practice on Local Authority Accounting (Code) 2015-16 this has been split between Thanet District Council fund balances (\pounds 0.221m) and other local authority creditors (\pounds 1.340m) within the Balance Sheet.
+The estimated surplus for 2015-16 to be distributed during 2016-17 was $\pounds$ 1.218m.
+The actual surplus on the Council Tax Collection Fund for the year 2016-17 ( $\pounds$ 1.795m) represents partly an increase in the resources attributable to the Authority, and partly amounts due to major preceptors.
+In order to comply with the Code of Practice on Local Authority Accounting (Code) 2016-17 this has been split between Thanet District Council fund balances ( $\pounds$ 0.246m) and other local authority creditors ( $\pounds$ 1.549m) within the Balance Sheet.

 A change in statutory regulations for the distribution of non-domestic rates income similarly requires any surplus or deficit estimated at 31 January to be shared between central government, major preceptors (excluding the Police and Crime Commissioner) and the billing authority in prescribed proportions.
-The estimated deficit for 2014-15 to be recovered during 2015-16 was £1.298m.
-The actual deficit on the Non Domestic Rates Collection Fund at year end (£3.172m) is split between Thanet District Council (£1.269m) and other local authorities and central government (£1.903m).
+A deficit was estimated for 2015-16 (£3.006m) to be recovered during 2016-17 as a result of additional mandatory reliefs.
+The anticipated reliefs were not awarded resulting in an actual surplus on the Non Domestic Rates Collection Fund for the year 2016-17 (£3.421m) split between Thanet District Council (£1.368m) and other local authorities and central government (£2.053m).